spectrocloud/librarium/content/docs/12.5-vertex/00-fips/01-fips-compliant-components.md

 ## Management Plane

 All services in the management plane are FIPS compiled with Go using [BoringCrypto libraries](https://pkg.go.dev/crypto/internal/boring) and static linking.
-Refer to the [Spectro Cloud Cryptographic Module](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4349) to learn more.
+Refer to the [Spectro Cloud Cryptographic Module](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4349) resource to learn about our NIST certificate.

 ## Kubernetes